Texiwill/aac-lib/vsm/README.md

 [-nc|--nocolor] [--dts|--nodts] [--oem|--nooem] [--oss|--nooss] [-p|--password
 password] [-r|--reset] [-u|--username username] [-v|--vsmdir VSMDirectory]
 [-V|--version] [-y] [--debug] [--repo repopath] [--save]
     --dlg - download specific package by name or part of a name -d|--dryrun - dryrun, do not download
     -f|--force - force download of packages
-        --favorite - Download suite marked as favorite -e|--exit - reset and exit
+    --favorite - Download suite marked as favorite, works with -m/-mr option -e|--exit - reset and exit
     -h|--help - this help
-	-l|--latest - substitute latest for each package instead of listed Only really useful for latest distribution at moment -m|--myvmware - get missing suite and packages from My VMware Cannot mark this suite information as a favorite
-	-mr - reset just My VMware information
-	-ns|--nostore - do not store credential data and remove if exists -nc|--nocolor - do not output with color -p|--password - specify password
+    -l|--latest - substitute latest for each package instead of listed Only really useful for latest distribution at moment -m|--myvmware - get missing suite and packages from My VMware Cannot mark this suite information as a favorite -mr - reset just My VMware information, implies -m -ns|--nostore - do not store credential data and remove if exists -nc|--nocolor - do not output with color -p|--password - specify password
     -r|--reset - reset repos
     -u|--username - specify username
     -v|--vsmdir path - set VSM directory
                        saved to configuration file
     -V|--version - version number
     -y - do not ask to continue
     --dts - include DriversTools in All-style downloads saved to configuration file
     --nodts - do not include DriversTools in All-style downloads saved to configuration file
     --oss - include OpenSource in All-style downloads saved to configuration file
     --nooss - do not include OpenSource in All-style downloads saved to configuration file
     --oem - include CustomIso in All-style downloads saved to configuration file
     --nooem - do not include CustomIso in All-style downloads saved to configuration file
     --debug - debug mode
     --repo path - specify path of repo saved to configuration file
     --save - save defaults to $HOME/.vsmrc

 	All-style downloads include: All, All_No_OpenSource, Minimum_Required
 	Requires packages: